Quebec nationalism: 1800s–1880s

 From 1776 to the late 1830s, the world witnessed the creation of many new national states with the birth of the United States, the French Republic, Haiti, Paraguay, Argentina, Chile, Mexico, Brazil, Peru, Gran Colombia, Belgium, Greece and others.
 Often accomplished militarily, these national independence movements occurred in the context of complex ideological and political struggles pitting European metropoles against their respective colonies, often assuming the dichotomy of monarchists against republicans.
 These battles succeeded in creating independent republican states in some regions of the world, but they failed in other places, such as Ireland, Upper Canada, Lower Canada, and Germany.

 There is no consensus on the exact time of the birth of a national consciousness in French Canada.
 Some historians defend the thesis that it existed before the 19th century, because the Canadiens saw themselves as a people culturally distinct from the French even in the time of New France.
 The cultural tensions were indeed palpable between the governor of New France, the Canadian-born Pierre de Vaudreuil and General Louis-Joseph de Montcalm, a Frenchman, during the French and Indian War.
-However, the use of the expression la nation canadienne (the Canadian nation) by French Canadians started being used in the 19th century.
+However, the use of the expression la nation canadienne, (the Canadian nation) by French Canadians began in the 19th century.
 The idea of a nation canadienne was supported by the liberal or professional class in Lower Canada: lawyers, notaries, librarians, accountants, doctors, journalists, and architects, among others.
 The term la nation canadienne-française became more common after the Act of the Union in 1840.

 A political movement for the independence of the Canadien people slowly took form following the enactment of the Constitutional Act of 1791.
 This act of the British Parliament created two colonies, Lower Canada and Upper Canada, each of which had its own political institutions.
 In Lower Canada, the French-speaking and Catholic Canadiens held the majority in the elected legislative assembly, but were either a small minority or simply not represented in the appointed legislative and executive councils, both appointed by the governor, representing the British Crown in the colony.
 Most of the members of the legislative council and the executive council were part of the British ruling class, composed of wealthy merchants, judges, militia officers and other members of the elite supportive of the Tory party.
 From early 1800 to 1837, the government and the elected assembly were at odds on virtually every issue.